Hopman Cup: History

+In 2019 for the 31st edition of the tournament, a record crowd of 14,064 witnessed the 2019 Hopman Cup match between United States and Switzerland.
+Roger Federer and Belinda Bencic won, with Federer becoming the first player to win the tournament three times.
+He and Belinda Bencic became the first pairing to successfully defend the title, having won it the previous year.

+The Hopman Cup was not held in 2020 (it was replaced in the tennis calendar until 2022 by the now defunct ATP Cup).
+ITF president David Haggerty later announced the tournament would return in 2021.
+After the tournament was unable to be held in 2021, he announced it would return in 2022 instead.
+In December 2021, it was announced that the tournament would return in Nice in 2023.
+The 2023 and 2024 editions would contract to six teams before expanding back to the original eight-team format in 2025.
+However, there was no competition in 2024, and the 2025 edition still featured only six teams.

+In March 2024, it was decided that the Hopman Cup would not be held that year due to the 2024 Summer Olympics and would return in 2025, this time at Bari, Puglia, Italy, from July 16 to 20.

 Format

 Unlike other major international team tennis tournaments such as the Davis Cup and the Fed Cup, which are for men or women only, the Hopman Cup is a mixed competition in which male and female players are on combined teams and represent their countries.
 Players are invited to attend and national coaches are not involved in selecting teams.

 The tournament is a sanctioned official event in the calendar of the International Tennis Federation (ITF) but, while individual player results are tallied, they are not regarded as official ATP matches or included in the calculation of ATP or WTA rankings.

-Eight nations are selected annually to compete in the Hopman Cup.
+Originally, eight nations were selected annually to compete in the Hopman Cup.
 The "last" team may be decided by play-offs between several nations before competition begins.
 For the 2007 Hopman Cup however, this did not occur, due to the Asian Qualifying Tournament creating the eighth team.
+Since 2023, only six teams are competing.

 Each team consists of one male player and one female player.
 Each match-up between two teams at the event consists of: